MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 Change the deployment configuration to secure the chat app for private access.

-1. Run the following command to turn off public access.
+1. Run the following command to turn off public access:

     ```console
     azd env set AZURE_PUBLIC_NETWORK_ACCESS Disabled